faridamajidli/STUDENT2STUDENT/README.md

 The main code that we created does not have pre-stored data for the accounts, available list of tutors and uploaded notes of courses.
 It actually saves information in real-time.
 Meaning it saves the user's credentials, uploads, tutoring status in a text file right after input in a separate file.
 As new information is inputted by the user, the text file gets updated.

-In order to carry out our objective, we have used the following data structures:
+In order to carry out our objective, we have used the following data structure:

-1. Dictionaries
+1. Dictionaries: Storing accounts, tutors, notes

+And following Algorithms:

-Breadth-first search will allow us to create an algorithm that will help us with scheduling sessions;
+1. Breadth-first Search: Creating an algorithm that helped us with scheduling sessions
+2. Insertion: Appending relevant inputs to the Dictionaries

 # Credits